 - Set aside 3/4 cup cashews.
 Cover dates with boiling water.
 Cover remaining 1 cup cashews with boiling water.
-Let sit for at least 1 hour, preferably overnight.
+Let sit for at least one hour, preferably overnight.

 For the crust:

-- Add the 3/4 cup cashews to the bowl of a food processor.
+- Add the reserved 3/4 cup cashews to the bowl of a food processor.
 Pulse until chopped.

-- Drain 1/2 cup dates, reserving soaking water, and add to the food processor.
+- Drain 1/2 cup dates, reserving soaking water, and add the dates to the food processor.
 Pulse together until combined.

 - Add oats and vanilla extract.
 Pulse together until a sticky mixture forms.
 Add reserved date soaking water, one tablespoon at a time if needed.